OWASP/owasp-mastg/Document/0x05-Testing-Processes-and-Techniques.md

 There is no generic reverse engineering process that always works.
 That said, we'll describe commonly used methods and tools later on, and give examples for tackling the most common defenses.

-### Why Should You Even Bother?
+### Why You Need It

-To sum things up, mobile security testing requires at least basic reverse engineering skills for several reasons:
+Mobile security testing requires at least basic reverse engineering skills for several reasons:

 **1. To enable black-box testing of mobile apps.** Modern apps often employ technical controls that will hinder your ability to perform dynamic analysis.
 SSL pinning and E2E encryption could prevent you from intercepting or manipulating traffic with a proxy.
 Root detection could prevent the app from running on a rooted device, preventing you from using advanced testing tools.
 In this cases, you must be able to deactivate these defenses.